wp-plugins/nelio-related-posts/readme.txt

 == Upgrade Notice ==

-= 1.0.3 =
+= 2.0.0 =
-Helper function for inserting related posts manually in theme.
+Insert swiftype related posts using the new widget.